BAE and EADS scramble to woo investors to merger

 BAE's King has urged investors to stay calm and has also promised "positive surprises" from the proposed deal.

-EADS' Enders has been pushing the message that a combined group could absorb the cyclical ups and downs in the global defence and aerospace markets.
+EADS' Enders has been pushing the message that a combined group could absorb the cyclical ups and downs in the global defense and aerospace markets.

-"The U.S. are very picky when it comes to choosing their defence contractors.
+"The U.S. are very picky when it comes to choosing their defense contractors.
 With the merger, a British supplier will become a European one.
 That is something different," he said.

 POLITICAL INFUENCE